heroiclabs/nakama-docs/docs/runtime-code-basics.md

 nk.register_after(add_reward, "TFriendAdd")
 ```

 The simple code above writes a record to a user's storage when they add a friend.
+Any data returned by the function will be discarded.

 ### register_http